What is Affordable Learning Solutions (AL$)?

 - Serve as the campus contact/partner for CSU-wide and Chancellor’s Office initiated AL$ efforts.

-The campus partners for this initiative are: The Library, Academic Technology, Kennel Bookstore and Services for Students with Disabilities (SSD) and a member-at-large from adopting faculty.
+The campus partners for this initiative are: The Library, Center for Faculty Excellence, Kennel Bookstore and Services for Students with Disabilities (SSD) and a member-at-large from adopting faculty.

 What if I'm already using low-cost/no-cost materials in my class?